-What is Managed Internet Access anyway?
+What is a leased line anyway?

-A dedicated ultrafast fibre connection into your building
+A dedicated ultrafast fibre connection explained

 Human nature’s great, put up with a problem long enough and people find ways round it.
 But if your team are factoring slow internet speeds into their working day, your connection could be holding you back.